Holtazar/Rock_Paper_Scissors-By-Holtazar/README.md

 # RockPaperScissorsByHoltazar
-This is a simple console game of Rock, Paper, Scissors which I made for practice and expansion of my knowledge.
+This is a simple console game of "Rock, Paper, Scissors" which I made for practice and expansion of my knowledge.